“Art in itself, buying art, and owning it should be a source of joy!”

 When and where will your next exhibition take place?

-PHOTOART VOLUME II, featuring Dennis Busch, Micha Otto, Fiona Struengmann, Diane Vincent, will be on from the 28th—30 October 2016, in Berlin and will travel on to other cities.
+Photo Art Volume II, featuring Dennis Busch, Micha Otto, Fiona Struengmann, Diane Vincent, will be on later in the year in Berlin and will then travel on to other cities.
 The idea of a short, concentrated presentation in a single weekend works very well.
 The atmosphere and the energy are incredible.
-This exhibition series is a vital part of my work—for artists and buyers alike!
+This exhibition series is a vital part of my work—for artists and buyers alike.

 There are so many galleries in Berlin.
 What makes the way you relate to artists and buyers special?

-Accessibility, flexibility, reliability – and most importantly: I relate on a very personal level to both artists and buyers.
+I relate on a very personal level to both artists and buyers.
 I think it’s important to have an easygoing approach to art, which is why I also organize studio visits where artists and interested parties can get together.
-Art in itself, buying art, and owning it should be a source of joy!
+Art in itself, buying art, and owning it should be a source of joy.